 - · It can also be used to follow the dissociation of a complex as it is injected into buffer.

-This instrument uses smaller sample and reference cells compared to the older Microcal VP but the main advantage of this is quicker temperature equilibration allowing a typical experiment to be carried out in one hour.
-The Microcal software converts the heat evolution traces to ΔH values and can analyse for single site binding and some complex models of interaction.
+This instrument uses the smaller sample and reference cells of the older Microcal iTC200 but has much greater signal sensitivity.
+The Malvern software converts the heat evolution traces to ΔH values and can analyse for single site binding and some complex models of interaction.
 It also has an experiment modelling software that allows the users to refine their experimental design.
 Other freeware that can analyse the raw data is NITPIK from the NIH group of Peter Schuck.

-The minimum sample volume for the cell is 0.25ml and for the syringe 40µl (although we recommend that 60µl be used to avoid bubbles or foaming in the syringe).
+The minimum sample volume for the cell is 0.25ml and for loading the syringe 70µl is required (although only 40µl is actually used in the syringe).